mishka-group/mishka_developer_tools/guidance/guarded-struct.md

 > Note: It is possible that you will need to check that the field you wish to duplicate exists, and in order to do so, you can use either the `on` key or the `enforce` option.

+> Note: You can use this feature from inside the `conditional_field` list to outside the data, but you cannot point to the inside of the list from outside the list.

 ```elixir
 defmodule TestAutoValueStruct do
   use GuardedStruct